 Here are some lifestyle choices that anyone can make to have a healthier heart and hopefully avoid a future heart attack:

 1. Regular dentist appointments

-Your mouth has bacteria that can be detrimental for your blood vessels and your heart.
-Daily brushing, flossing and having dental cleanings every 6 months will help prevent heart disease.
+Your mouth has bacteria that can be detrimental to your blood vessels and your heart.
+Daily brushing, flossing, and having dental cleanings every six months will help prevent heart disease.